slamora/brackets-wiki/Preview-Images-Research.md

 ### Using DocumentManager?
 `DocumentManager.getCurrentDocument()`: returns NULL while an image is displayed

-If your extension needs the current document, the recommended way to get the current document going forward is:
+Needs the current document, use this:
 ~~~~
 var activeEditor = EditorManager.getActiveEditor(),
     activeDoc = activeEditor && activeEditor.document;